 Representation Eastern Europe: Art Productions München

 Born in Munich, Ms. Fischer began learning the violin at age three and soon thereafter started taking piano lessons.
+She became a pupil of Ana Chumachenco at the Munich Academy of Music and took over Ms. Chumachenco’s chair at the Academy in fall of 2011.
 Throughout her career, Ms. Fischer has always maintained her piano studies.
-In 2008 she made her professional piano debut at the Alte Oper Frankfurt performing the Grieg Piano Concerto with the Junge Deutsche Philharmonie and conductor Matthias Pintscher.
+On January 1st, 2008 she made her professional piano debut at the Alte Oper Frankfurt performing the Grieg Piano Concerto with the Junge Deutsche Philharmonie and conductor Matthias Pintscher.
 On the same program, she performed the Saint-Saëns Violin Concerto No. 3.
 A DVD of this concert, recorded by Unitel Classica, was released by Decca in September 2010.

 Please visit www.juliafischer.com/club and join the JF Club!

 Please use only this biography and destroy previous material!